Revision Rhinoplasty in Korea: Is It Worth It? Timing, Real Costs & Honest Results (2026)

 The perception gap

-Research shows surgeons identify approximately 40% more nasal abnormalities than patients do pre-operatively.
-What you perceive as a single problem may involve multiple anatomical factors — which is why your consultation is as important as the surgery itself.
+One reason expectations and results diverge: surgeons routinely identify more anatomical issues than patients notice on their own, because they assess the nose systematically by sight and touch (Brazilian Journal of Otorhinolaryngology, via PMC).
+What you perceive as a single problem may involve several anatomical factors — which is why your consultation is as important as the surgery itself.

 What "success" actually means